 1. The Divorce from Reality

-First, because as a society we are slowly divorcing from reality.
+First, because as a society we're slowly divorcing from reality.
 Facts are no longer important if the facts make people feel bad.
 In fact, they're the enemy.

 Second, we have become a society that fails to ACT because we care more about how we LOOK.
 And if we look good, we feel good...at least in the moment.

-We protest with signs and shout for change but do little to actually create that change, as long as it FEELS right.
+We protest with signs and shout for change, but we do little to actually create that change, as long as it FEELS right.

 We have replaced action with hashtag activism.
-We let the whole world know how wrong something is by posting on Instagram but fail to show the world us doing anything about it, as long as it FEELS right.
+We let the whole world know how wrong something is by posting on Instagram, but we fail to show the world that we're doing anything about it, as long as it FEELS right.

 We search competitively for the most unique photo of a tragic event with the caption "thoughts and prayers" underneath, but personal thoughts help no one, and the prayers are often promised but not prayed.

 Two major shifts in culture are to blame for today's moral narcissism:

 Changes To Education

 Once the most prized and sought-after institution that enabled society to flourish, grow, and prosper, formal education has become a fallen idol.
 It no longer empowers; it creates victims.
 Broke, in-debt-the-rest-of-your-adult-life, victims.
 Due to the Marxist professors at many of the top universities, more students than ever are graduating brainwashed by years of terribly flawed social, political, and economic theories.